Searching for biological literature at the University of Delaware

 Topic searches

 A topic search finds words and phrases in the title, abstract, and keywords of articles.
-Only articles published after 1990 have abstracts and keywords in the SCI database.
 The rules for searches are similar to those used in many Internet search engines:

-Keep in mind that for papers from before 1991, the Web of Science does not include abstracts or keywords, so a topic search will only find the words you're looking for if they're in the title.
+Keep in mind that for papers from before 1991, the Web of Science does not include abstracts or keywords.
+Medline and Zoological Record do have abstracts for some older papers, but they don't cover as many journals as Web of Science.
 To do a thorough search of the valuable older literature, you're going to have to do more than topic searches.

 Author searches